Goleta Beach at Sunset

 Paper Grading and Late Paper Policy

-(updated for revised paper deadline) Late papers will be penalized 5 points after the first 24 hours (i.e. receipt after 8 a.m.
-Tuesday May 28 the end of the day on Thursday May 30), then one point per additional 24 hour delay.
-Late papers will not be accepted at all after Friday June 7.
+Late papers will be penalized 5 points after the first 24 hours (i.e. receipt after midnight on Friday May 30), then one point per additional 24 hour delay.
+Late papers will not be accepted at all after Friday June 6.

 iClicker Setup

-Various aspects of class participation will require you to use iClicker on a mobile device.
-See UCSB's iClicker Cloud for Students guide for instructions on how to set up your device.
+Various aspects of class participation will require you to use iClicker on a mobile device or laptop.
+The iClicker link for the course is https://join.iclicker.com/XUFY.
+(See UCSB's iClicker Cloud for Students guide if you need detailed instructions on how to set up your device.)

 Schedule of Readings, Topics, and Major Assignments